$35 AUD ($30 USD), Pastel on Paper, 34 cm x 45 cm (13.5″ x 18″) | Print Code: BR32 | Contact for prints

 “And anyone who does not carry his cross and follow me cannot be my disciple.”
 (Luke 14:27)

-In other words, if you do not daily allow the cross to put your “self” to death, then you are not a disciple of Christ.
+In other words, if you do not daily allow the cross to put your “self” to death, then you cannot be a disciple of Christ.

 If we were to literally carry a physical cross around at all times, we would constantly be aware of it.
 Absolutely everything in our lives would be affected by the huge beam of wood upon our shoulders.
 How much more should the spiritual cross, which Jesus is speaking of in this passage, heavily bear upon our lives?